yash10019coder/Portfoilo-App/README.md

-# Upstox Portfolio Tracker
+# Portfolio Tracker

-The Upstox Portfolio Tracker App leverages modern Android development techniques to provide a seamless experience for tracking stock investments.
+The Portfolio Tracker App leverages modern Android development techniques to provide a seamless experience for tracking stock investments.
 Using Hilt for dependency injection, Retrofit for network communication, and following the MVVM architecture, this app demonstrates best practices in Android development.

 ## Building the Project